Evolutionary biology: Research topics

-Drug resistance today

-Evolution plays a role in resistance of drugs; for example, how HIV becomes resistant to medications and the body's immune system.
-The mutation of resistance of HIV is due to the natural selection of the survivors and their offspring.
-The few HIV that survive the immune system reproduced and had offspring that were also resistant to the immune system.
-Drug resistance also causes many problems for patients such as a worsening sickness or the sickness can mutate into something that can no longer be cured with medication.
-Without the proper medicine, a sickness can be the death of a patient.
-If their body has resistance to a certain number of drugs, then the right medicine will be harder and harder to find.
-Not completing the prescribed full course of antibiotic is also an example of resistance that will cause the bacteria against which the antibiotic is being taken to evolve and continue to spread in the body.
-When the full dosage of the medication does not enter the body and perform its proper job, the bacteria that survive the initial dosage will continue to reproduce.
-This can make for another bout of sickness later on that will be more difficult to cure because the bacteria involved will be resistant to the first medication used.
-Taking the full course of medicine that is prescribed is a vital step in avoiding antibiotic resistance.

-Individuals with chronic illnesses, especially those that can recur throughout a lifetime, are at greater risk of antibiotic resistance than others.
-This is because overuse of a drug or too high of a dosage can cause a patient's immune system to weaken and the illness will evolve and grow stronger.
-For example, cancer patients will need a stronger and stronger dosage of medication because of their low functioning immune system.

 Journals

 Some scientific journals specialise exclusively in evolutionary biology as a whole, including the journals Evolution, Journal of Evolutionary Biology, and BMC Evolutionary Biology.
 Some journals cover sub-specialties within evolutionary biology, such as the journals Systematic Biology, Molecular Biology and Evolution and its sister journal Genome Biology and Evolution, and Cladistics.

 Other journals combine aspects of evolutionary biology with other related fields.
 For example, Molecular Ecology, Proceedings of the Royal Society of London Series B, The American Naturalist and Theoretical Population Biology have overlap with ecology and other aspects of organismal biology.
 Overlap with ecology is also prominent in the review journals Trends in Ecology and Evolution and Annual Review of Ecology, Evolution, and Systematics.
 The journals Genetics and PLoS Genetics overlap with molecular genetics questions that are not obviously evolutionary in nature.